Sarah Palin Apologizes To Julian Assange Years After Comparing The WikiLeaks Founder To al-Qaeda And Taliban Leaders

 The WikiLeaks founder maintains that he has been robbed of his freedom for the last six years, according to the Guardian.
 The situation has also taken a toll on Assange’s physical well-being.
 Assange’s health deteriorated significantly since his confinement.
 He developed an arrhythmia, high blood pressure, chronic cough, and a Vitamin D deficiency, according to the Observer.

-[Featured Images by Mark Wilson & Carl Court/Getty Images]
+[Featured Images by Carl Court/Getty Images]